haywang/oneclick.sh/README.md

 - Uses semantic versioning (MAJOR.MINOR.PATCH)
 - The version number is embedded in the built script
-- Users can check the version with `oneclick --version`
+- Users can check the version with `oneclick --version` or `oneclick -v`

 ## Release Process